ismetcanbyk/ismetcanbyk/README.md

 ## Hi, Welcome To My Github Profile <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="28">

-I’m İsmet, a final-year Software Engineering student at Celal Bayar University.
+I'm İsmet, a final-year Software Engineering student at Celal Bayar University.
 I specialize in web development and have a strong passion for building scalable and efficient applications.

 - 🔧 I mainly work with NestJS, Node.js, React, and Next.js for backend and frontend projects.
 - 📱 In my free time, I explore React Native to create mobile applications.